Nasdanika/nasdanika.github.io/model/core/mapping/readme.md

 Note the use of positional and named parameters:

-* The first 4 parameters are bound positionally when [invocable URI is loaded](https://docs.nasdanika.org/core/capability/index.html#loading-invocables-from-uris)
+* The first 4 parameters are bound positionally when invocable URI is loaded
-* The 3 named parameters a bound by name by the mapper
+* The 5 named parameters a bound by name by the mapper
 * The last parameter is used for invocation (also positional)

 #### type